Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 are the leading terms in the determination of the Bayesian likelihood", as uncertainty is a function of the variance of the observations in the vast majority of cases using statistical inference.

-#### Interval Analysis
+#### Interval Analysis (Abstract Interpretation)

 The basic concept of interval analysis (arithmetic) is taking a point estimate such as a number, and converting it into to a range of possibilities.
-This method has several benefits as a computational technique
+This method has several benefits as a computational technique that allows for the

+IntvalPy package implementation

 #### Fuzzy sets, logic, and numbers